AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 * Sorting search query by relevance returns [!DNL InDesign] documents along with [!DNL InDesign] templates.
 Hotfix for CQ-4273864
 * If the user has an uppercase email id, users are not able to check-in for those assets which have been previously checked out.
 Hotfix for CQ-4276575
 * The Delete operation only applies to the presets that are selected, and if the screen automatically refreshes the list after the operation, it shows other presets that have already refreshed.
 Hotfix for CQ-4261461
-* Configuring [!DNL Dynamic Media] Cloud Services in DMHybrid mode results in multiple empty report suites created in [!DNL Analytics], and with no report suite id stored in [!DNL Experience Manager], resulting in report suite duplication.
+* Configuring [!DNL Dynamic Media] Cloud Services in [!DNL Dynamic Media]&ndash;Hybrid mode results in multiple empty report suites created in [!DNL Analytics], and with no report suite id stored in [!DNL Experience Manager], resulting in report suite duplication.
 Hotfix for CQ-4249780
 * Rename operation in [!DNL Experience Manager] asset to duplicated name fails to synchronize to Scene7.
 Hotfix for CQ-4276763
 * User-Generated Content is displayed incorrectly in the search filter panel.
 Hotfix for CQ-4273875
 * Find similar' option is not available for TIFF images.
 Hotfix for CQ-4278238